kleorr/ASCII-Art/README.md

-# 🎨 ASCII Art Studio
+# 🎨 ASCII Art Generator

 A lightweight and user-friendly tool to convert your images into stunning ASCII art.
 Built with Python and CustomTkinter.